AlexanderRichert-NOAA/ci-gemini-code-review/README.md

 Create a new workflow in your repository called, say, code-review.yml with the below code.
 Note that in order to use the pull_request_target trigger (see [Usage](#usage) below), this workflow must be in the base repository's default branch ("develop" for all NOAA-EMC repos).
 See [Inputs](#inputs) below for a list of configurable options.

-Note that not all of `workflow_dispatch`, `pull_request`, and `pull_request_target` are necessarily needed; for many repositories it will make sense to use one or two depending on the anticipated usage.
+Note that not all of `workflow_dispatch`, `pull_request`, and `pull_request_target` are necessarily needed; for many repositories it will make sense to use one or two of these approaches depending on the anticipated usage.

 ```yaml
 name: llm-code-review